Via Podiensis

 The Via Podiensis or the Le Puy Route is one of the four routes through France on the pilgrimage to the tomb of St. James the Great in Santiago de Compostela in Galicia in northwest Spain.
-It leaves from Le-Puy-en-Velay and crosses the countryside in stages to the basque village of Ostabat.
+It leaves from Le-Puy-en-Velay and crosses the countryside in stages to the stele of Gibraltar in the basque village of Uhart-Mixe.
 Near there it merges with two of the other routes, the via Turonensis and the via Lemovicensis which merge a little earlier.